azzumioz/graduation/README.md

 Each restaurant provides new menu each day.

 ## Rest API
-### Пользователь
+### User
-Функциональность администратора:
+Functionality administrator:
-- GET /rest/admin/users - получить список всех пользователей
+- GET /rest/admin/users - get a list of all users
-- GET /rest/admin/users/{userId} - получить профиль пользователя по id
+- GET /rest/admin/users/{userId} - get user profile by id
-- GET /rest/admin/users/by?email={email} - получить профиль пользователя по email
+- GET /rest/admin/users/by?email={email} - get user profile by email
-- POST /rest/admin/users - создать профиль пользователя
+- POST /rest/admin/users - create user profile
-- PUT /rest/admin/{userId} - обновить профиль пользователя по id
+- PUT /rest/admin/{userId} - update user profile by id
-- DELETE /rest/admin/{userId} - удалить профиль пользователя по id
+- DELETE /rest/admin/{userId} - delete user profile by id

-Функциональность пользователя:
+Functionality user:
-- GET /rest/profile - получить свой профиль
+- GET /rest/profile - get your profile
-- UPDATE /rest/profile - обновить свой профиль
+- UPDATE /rest/profile - update your profile
-- DELETE /rest/profile - удалить свой профиль
+- DELETE /rest/profile - delete your profile

-Функциональность анонимного пользователя:
+Functionality anonymous user:
-- POST /rest/profile - зарегистрироваться как новый пользователь
+- POST /rest/profile - register as a new user

-### Ресторан
+### Restaurant
-Функциональность администратора:
+Functionality administrator:
-- GET /rest/admin/restaurants - получить список всех ресторанов
+- GET /rest/admin/restaurants - get a list of all restaurants
-- POST /rest/admin/restaurants - создать профиль ресторана
+- POST /rest/admin/restaurants - create a profile of the restaurant
-- PUT /rest/admin/restaurants/{restaurantId} - обновить профиль ресторана по id
+- PUT /rest/admin/restaurants/{restaurantId} - update restaurant profile by id
-- DELETE /rest/admin/restaurants/{restaurantId} - удалить профиль ресторана по id
+- DELETE /rest/admin/restaurants/{restaurantId} - delete restaurant profile by id

-Функциональность пользователя:
+Functionality user:
-- GET /rest/restaurants - получить список всех ресторанов с меню на сегодня
+- GET /rest/restaurants - get a list of all restaurants with menu for today
-- GET /rest/restaurants/{restaurantId} - получить меню ресторана с id на сегодня
+- GET /rest/restaurants/{restaurantId} - get a restaurant menu for today by id
-- GET /rest/restaurants/{restaurantId}?date={date} - получить меню ресторана с id на указанную дату
+- GET /rest/restaurants/{restaurantId}?date={date} - get the restaurant menu by id on the specified date
-- GET /rest/restaurants?date={date} - получить меню всех ресторанов на указанную дату
+- GET /rest/restaurants?date={date} - get the menu of all restaurants on the specified date

-### Меню
+### Menu
-Функциональность администратора:
+Functionality administrator:
-- GET /rest/admin/restaurants/{restaurantId}/dishes - получить список всех бдюд ресторана по id ресторана
+- GET /rest/admin/restaurants/{restaurantId}/dishes - get a list of all restaurant dishes by restaurant id
-- GET /rest/admin/restaurants/dishes/{dishId} - получить бдюдо по id
+- GET /rest/admin/restaurants/{restaurantId}/dishes/{dishId} - get dish by id
-- POST /rest/admin/restaurants/{restaurantId}dishes - создать бдюдо в меню ресторана
+- POST /rest/admin/restaurants/{restaurantId}dishes - create a dish in the restaurant menu
-- PUT /rest/admin/restaurants/{restaurantId}/dishes/{dishId} - обновить бдюдо в меню ресторана
+- PUT /rest/admin/restaurants/{restaurantId}/dishes/{dishId} - update a dish in the restaurant menu
-- DELETE /rest/admin/restaurants/dishes/{dishId} - удалить бдюдо по id
+- DELETE /rest/admin/restaurants/{restaurantId}/dishes/{dishId} - delete dish by id

-### Голосование
+### Vote
-Функциональность администратора:
+Functionality administrator:
-- GET /rest/admin/users/votes - получить список всех голосов на сегодня
+- GET /rest/admin/users/votes - пget a list of all the votes for today

-Функциональность пользователя:
+Functionality user:
-- POST /rest/votes - голосовать за ресторан по id
+- POST /rest/votes - vote for a restaurant by id
-- PUT /rest/votes - переголосовать за ресторан по id
+- PUT /rest/votes - vote again for a restaurant by id
-- GET /rest/votes - получить свой голос за сегодня
+- GET /rest/votes - get your vote for today
-- GET /rest/votes/filter?startDate={startDate}&endDate={endDate} -  получить список своих голосов за указанный период
+- GET /rest/votes/filter?startDate={startDate}&endDate={endDate} -  get a list of your votes for the specified period

 ## Curl samples
 ## Users with Admin role: